 - We continue to have as many activities planned for our cycle 1 students as possible during the lunch hours, considering the restraints of having very little space available.
-Open gym, study hall, and library are all safe places to be, as well as the cafeteria. - Along with the lunch supervisor, there is now a teacher duty out doors at all cycle one lunches. - 4/6 days, there is now a cycle 2 Leadership class scheduled during cycle 1 lunch.
-These classes have students rotate into the cafeteria and they are responsible for organizing activities, engaging shy or isolated students, and organizing games such as chess tournaments. - The socio-community police officers visited all cycle 1 classes to explain the legal definitions of bullying and intimidation, both on and off line. - Our Secondary 1 students had a theatrical presentation by the Geordie Theatre company entitled Shared Account which challenged them to critically reflect on bullying in school and on-line.
+Open gym, study hall, and library are all safe places to be, as well as the cafeteria. - Along with the lunch supervisor, there is now a teacher duty out doors at all lunches. - With assistance from a parent, we began composting in the cafeteria. - 3/6 days, there is now a cycle 2 Leadership class scheduled during cycle 1 lunch.
+These classes have students rotate into the cafeteria and they are responsible for organizing activities, engaging shy or isolated students, and organizing games such as chess tournaments. - The socio-community police officers visited all Secondary 2 classes to explain the legal definitions of bullying and intimidation, both on and off line. - All our students had a theatrical presentation by the Geordie Theatre company entitled Offensive Fouls which challenged them to critically reflect on their use of language which may be offensive in school and on-line.

-Goal 5: Increased Enrollment of Students Under 20 Years of Age in Vocational Training
+Goal 5: Increased Enrollment of Students

+Under 20 Years of Age in Vocational Training